 They are commonly used in car yards, bakeries, and consumable sales.

 This strategy works in nearly every industry.
-I employ psychological marketing tactics like physically handing customers the item or letting them experience it themselves.
+I employ psychological marketing tactics, such as physically handing customers the item or letting them experience it themselves.

-Once an item is in their hand, behind the wheel or using something, it’s hard for them to either put it down or leave.
+Once an item is in their hand, behind the wheel, or being used, it’s hard for them to put it down or leave.

 It allows them to sell themselves.